bitovi/academy/src/dom/2-finding-elements.md

 @page dom-jquery-training/finding-elements Finding Elements
 @parent dom-jquery-training 2
+@description Learn how to create a basic jQuery constructor function that can find elements in the page and manipulate them.

 @body

 ## Overview

-We will learn about:
+We will learn to:

-- Finding elements from the document
+- Find elements in the document
-- Creating the `$` function
+- Create the `$` function
-- Creating `text`/`html`/`val` functions
+- Create `text`/`html`/`val` functions
-- Finding elements from an element
+- Find elements from an element and create `collection.find`
-- Creating a `find` function
+- Create a `find` function

 ## Video